The Making of a Charcuterie Platter

-- You can customize it with your favorite meats, cheeses, crackers, and snacks.
+- You can customize a basic cheese board with your favorite meats, cheeses, fruit, crackers, and snacks.

 - It can be made to coordinate with the theme of your meal or holiday.